Parth-Gochhwal/Parth-Gochhwal/README.md

 - 👋 Hi, I’m @Parth-Gochhwal
-- 👀 I’m interested in AI and ML engineering, App Development
+- 👀 I’m interested in AI and ML engineering, Web Development
 - 🌱 I’m currently a student at Dronacharya College of Engineering
 - 💞️ I’m pursuing BTech CSE(AIML)
 - 📫 Reach out to me at gochhwalparth@gmail.com